Prenuptial Agreement Lawyer Cambridge

 Yes, you should consider a prenup if you are planning to get married.
 Signing a prenup might seem like a romance killer in your relationship but that is really taking an old fashion view of these agreements.
 Having a financial plan with your partner where you discuss your goals and your financial future is a very loving act.
 Unfortunately, many marriages do not have the fairy-tale ending that many couples anticipate in the beginning.
 A prenup serves as a road map that helps couples identify the path of least resistance and handle their financial issues amicably in case of divorce.
 More and more couples realize the importance of a prenup.

-Yes, just like heterosexual couples, same-sex couples should also sign prenuptial agreements before they get married.
-The focus of a prenup is not on the type of marriage but on the assets owned by the couple both before marriage and those accumulated together in marriage.
+Yes.
+The focus of a prenup is on the assets owned by the couple both before marriage and those accumulated together in marriage.
 A prenup also addresses other areas like spousal support, inheritance property, and property acquired before marriage.

 Many people planning to get married may dismiss the idea of a prenup for the fear that it will kill the spark or romance in their relationship.
 However, a prenup is crucial because it helps motivate the couple to have a candid discussion about their finances and their future goals and the what-ifs of life, including what happens if their marriage fails.